Skip to content

 Deva

 Deva is an Indian composer, best known for Tamil cinema.
 Deva began their career in 1982 and has been a prominent figure in the industry for over 44 years.
-With over 360 credits to their name and an average audience rating of 6.2, Deva remains one of the most prolific and celebrated talents in the industry.
+With over 360 credits to their name, Deva remains one of the most prolific and celebrated talents in the industry.
 Deva's influence on Tamil cinema is generational — their work continues to define the standard for the industry.

 Born